-In the mid-1990s, the Department streamlined the registration process for companies wishing to do business as carriers within the Commonwealth in order to reduce barriers to market entry and encourage competition for telecommunications service in Massachusetts.
 Previously, the Department conducted an investigation into the financial, managerial, and technical abilities of a carrier to offer service.
 Presently, most carriers may now offer service based simply on the submission of a Statement of Business Operations ("SBO") and a Department-approved rate schedule.8 The streamlined entry process permits the Department and carriers to devote greater resources and staff time to other responsibilities.
 Reviewing the new registrations from companies seeking to provide telecommunications services in Massachusetts and ensuring compliance with Department registration rules ensures quality service offerings.
-In monitoring market entry and exit, the Department:
+In monitoring market entry and exit, the Department does the following.

-- Reviews registrations, individual rate schedule filings and online rate schedules that establish new service offerings or change the rates, terms, or conditions of existing service offerings; - Enforces entry requirements to ensure that no carriers are operating illegally in Massachusetts; - Facilitates a smooth, orderly process when carriers discontinue services or exit the market entirely to prevent disruption of service to customers; and - Requires carriers to notify the Department of any transfers of ownership or control in order to ensure that Department records are up to date in terms of who is operating in the Commonwealth.
+- Reviews registrations, individual rate schedule filings and online rate schedules that establish new service offerings or change the rates, terms, or conditions of existing service offerings; - Enforces entry requirements to ensure that carriers are not operating illegally in Massachusetts; - Facilitates a smooth, orderly process when carriers discontinue services or exit the market entirely to prevent disruption of service to customers; and - Requires carriers to notify the Department of any transfers of ownership or control in order to ensure that Department records are up to date in terms of who is operating in the Commonwealth.